tiberiusnero560/tiberiusnero560/README.md

-# Thanks for checking out my page !

-# I'm Kyle LeBlanc
+# Hi there, I'm Kyle LeBlanc
 Self taught Web and App developer from Ottawa Canada.
    <p>
        I tried to start taking courses at Ryerson University but just can't afford it right now and I refuse to take any more money from those around me.
 I can do this        on my own.
 Self taught, as I have been doing it.